Skip to content Skip to main navigation Report an accessibility issue

 • Engage visitors in your project

-• Use your poster to walk through the story of the project and your results
+• Use your poster/display to walk through the story of the project and your results

 • Demonstrate your prototype system, software or simulation